xDahl/SteamID-Tool/README.md

 https://steamcommunity.com/profiles/76561198951298639
 ```
 To do so, I first type `!3`, which sets the mode to only print SteamID3 formats.\
-Then I paste the list to the program, and I get:
+Then I paste the list to the program (MAKE SURE YOU HAVE ONE EMPTY LINE AT THE END), and I get:
 ```
 [U:1:931886498]
 [U:1:934338934]